Memorization in Attention-only Transformers: EXPERIMENTS

 Next, we try to understand the scaling of $C(d,N)$ in the variable $d$.
 First, we fix $H=20$ and $d_h=10$ to plot the scaling law.
 As shown on figure 2.a, the scaling law is composed of two parts: $d\leq d_h$ and $d\geq d_h$.
-When $d\geq d_h$, the scaling is expected to be linear because the increase in embedding space is not beneficial to the heads when they have smaller inner dimension.
-The fact that we observe a greater linear scaling for $d\leq d_h$ also suggest that $C(d,N)$ is linear in $d$ for $d\leq d_h$ only.\\ Second, we compute the scaling of $C(d,N)$ using $d=d_h$.
+When $d\geq d_h$, the scaling is expected to be constant because the increase in embedding space is not beneficial to the heads when they have smaller inner dimension.
+The fact that we observe a greater linear scaling for $d\leq d_h$ also suggest that $C(d,N)$ is linear in $d$ for $d\leq d_h$ only.

+Second, we compute the scaling of $C(d,N)$ using $d=d_h$.
 This way, we can compute $C(d,N)d_h^2$ by measuring the growth of the accuracy with $H$ for different values of $d$.
 Figure 2.b shows the growth of this scaling coefficient and compares it to different models.
-Each model is computed to be the least-square approximation.
-We observe that the coefficient has a cubic growth when $d=d_h$, leading to the scaling $C(N)d^3H$.
-These two results coincide when $C(d,N) = C(N)d$ for $d\geq d_h$.
+Each model is computed to be a least-square approximation.
+We observe that the coefficient's growth is between quadratic and cubic when $d=d_h$.

+Combining experiments 1,2 and 3 means we should expect a cubic scaling from experiment 4.
+However, we provide further experiments in larger dimension and with more layers, in Appendix \ref{appendix:experiments}, suggesting that the scaling might be only quadratic.

-\subsubsection{MLP memorization}
+\subsection{MLP memorization}

 The motivation for this paper was to understand the memorization power of the attention mechanism, especially in terms of associative memory.
 We now know that the attention mechanism can memorize associations, but it is still unknown how memorizing with attention heads compares to memorizing with an MLP.
 To understand whether attention heads or MLPs will be memorizing in LLMs, we want to compare the accuracy scaling laws of an MLP-based Transformer with that of an AoT with equal number of parameters.
 To that end, the AoT will be taken as before with $d=d_h$, and the MLP-based Transformers will be one layer of attention with only one head of dimension $d_h=d$ as well, followed by an MLP layer with width $w$.